Krishnatripathi09/Nest-Js-Learnings-Repository/README.md

 }
 bootstrap();

-so using this the request data is being validated and also being transformed instance of createUserDto()
+so using this the request data is being validated and also being transformed into instance of createUserDto().

+# Usign DTO with Route Parameter:

+When we define a Route parameter in our http methods we cannot set it to optionl when using a validation pipe so to set our Route Parameter as optional we need to create a DTO. for eg:@Get(':isMarried?') getUsers(@Query('limit',new DefaultValuePipe(10),ParseIntPipe) limit:number,
+ @Query('page',new DefaultValuePipe(1),ParseIntPipe) page:number,
+@Param('isMarried',ParseBoolPipe) isMarried:boolean
+ )

+Here we cannot set our Route parameter optional when we use a validation pipe so we can create a DTO get-user-param.dto and inside that we can define and keep our isMarried  property as null

+export class GetUserParamDto{
+ @IsBoolean()
+ @IsOptional()
+ @Type()
+    isMarried :boolean
+} In out DTO we have to convert our isMarried values from string to Boolean That's why we need to specify the @Type decorator for our isMarried field.S

+and then we can import and use this DTO in our Get Method,

+   @Get(':isMarried?')
+ getUsers(@Query('limit',new DefaultValuePipe(10),ParseIntPipe) limit:number,
+ @Query('page',new DefaultValuePipe(1),ParseIntPipe) page:number,
+@Param() param:GetUserParamDto
+)